twr14152/Network-Automation-Scripts-Python3/README.md

   - nxapi_script_ex1.py

 ### Restconf
 - 11/03/2025 - Playing around with ceos in containerlab restconf enbaled.
 Curl to device using hostname is very fast.
 Python using requests to hostname unbearably slow.
-Something with my set up I am not sure??
+Something with my set up??
+Not sure..
 IPv4 vs IPv6 setting in containerlab hostname resolution??
 If I use the IPv4 address of the host instead, response time significantly improves.
     - req_intf_state_cfg.py - get interface config or state
 - 08/03/2025 - This repo is lacking in almost every way.
 I will try and update as time permits.
      - restconf/08.03.2025_restconf_ex.py